Who Are the Primary Educators of Our Children?

 Tuition, Fees and Scholarships

-Tuition and fees for the following year and the payment schedule are released in late January.
+Tuition and fees for the following year and the payment schedule are released in mid-December.
 Tuition and fees are outlined on our website.
 As a help to parents, a notice will go out to parents as due dates approach.
 If a payment is overdue beyond two weeks, the Business Office will send out notice, a late fee may be assessed.
 Tuition will not be refunded in the case of withdrawal, suspension or expulsion from the school.

 The current School Calendar may be found on the Calendar & Events page.